Logging into your account

 Entering your login credentials

-In the log in fields, you enter your Wild Apricot credentials – email and password – then click the Login button.
+In the log in fields, you enter your Wild Apricot credentials – your primary email and password – then click the Login button.
 You can also allow your members to log in using their Facebook or Google+ credentials.

 If you do not remember your password, click the Forgot password link next to the Login button.
 On the page that appears, you can enter your email address to receive a reset password link via email.